leanprover/theorem_proving_in_lean4/interacting_with_lean.rst

 Lean also has a family of attributes that control the elaboration strategy.
 A definition or theorem can be marked ``[elab_with_expected_type]``, ``[elab_simple]``. or ``[elab_as_eliminator]``.
 When applied to a definition ``f``, these bear on elaboration of an expression ``f a b c ...`` in which ``f`` is applied to arguments.
 With the default attribute, ``[elab_with_expected_type]``, the arguments ``a``, ``b``, ``c``, ... are elaborating using information about their expected type, inferred from ``f`` and the previous arguments.
 In contrast, with ``[elab_simple]``, the arguments are elaborated from left to right without propagating information about their types.
 The last attribute, ``[elab_as_eliminator]``, is commonly used for eliminators like recursors, induction principles, and ``eq.subst``.
 It uses a separate heuristic to infer higher-order parameters.
 We will consider such operations in more detail in the next chapter.

 Once again, these attributes can assigned and reassigned after an object is defined, and you can use the ``local`` modifier to limit their scope.
 Moreover, using the ``@`` symbol in front of an identifier in an expression instructs the elaborator to use the ``[elab_simple]`` strategy; the idea is that, when you provide the tricky parameters explicitly, you want the elaborator to weigh that information heavily.
-In fact, Lean offers an alterantive annotation, ``@@``, which leaves parameters before the first higher-order parameter explicit.
+In fact, Lean offers an alternative annotation, ``@@``, which leaves parameters before the first higher-order parameter explicit.
 For example, ``@@eq.subst`` leaves the type of the equation implicit, but makes the context of the substitution explicit.

 Using the Library
 -----------------